iamYole/DIO-DevOps-Projects/Project 23 - Infrastructure as a Code using Terraform Part 4/README.md

   ![alt text](Images/Img_19.png)

-- Next, we change the Ansible configuration file to the custome config file that came with the git repository.
+- Next, we change the Ansible configuration file to the custom config file that came with the git repository.
 This can be done by exporting the ANSIBLE_CONFIG variable to the path of the customer config file.
 We also need to ensure the `roles_path` is pointing the the path where we defined the roles.

 ![alt text](Images/Img_20.png)